disturbedfood/MC-ChunkRegionCalculator/README.md

 # MC-ChunkRegionCalculator
-Calculates what region files contain a range of chunks.
+Small tool to calculate what region files contain a range of chunks.
 Useful for big regens/rollbacks.
 Use at your own risk.

-Run with Python 3 downloaded from [here](https://www.python.org/downloads/).
+Run with Python 3.x only, downloaded from [here](https://www.python.org/downloads/).